samali0996/perserve-message-ordering/README.md

 Depending on the user requirements, we might want to seperate the insert and update functionalities, what if the user wanted to only update with no intention to create, or vice versa?

 ### What if we want to shut down the system?
 We can still receive flow of requests by having a backup / fallover kafka topic.
 This will enable shutting down main kafka topic for partition / other updates, and still recieve requests/maintain the order.
-When system is coming back online make sure to migrate backup topic requests into main topic
+When system is coming back online make sure to migrate backup topic requests into main topic using message id hashing function

 ### What if a subscriber dies?
 In the middle of processing the request?
 If a `subscriber x `dies, allow another `subscriber y` to take its place, ie becoming subscribed to that partition.
 When `subscriber x` is added back, ensure that `subsriber y` stops taking new requests from target partition, process any remaining requests, and then rebalance partition / consumer grouping.
 Only remove a request from the kafka record after it has been fully processed, if dies in the middle of processing, the request will simply be reprocessed from the beginning